jmcerrejon/another-fastapi-template/README.md

 ## Author

 -   Made with ❤️ and ☕️ by [Jose Cerrejon](mailto:ulysess@gmail.com).
--   Inspired by a post by [@aberrospic1](https://medium.com/@aberrospic1/crud-operations-with-fastapi-c2de026e5862).
+-   Inspired on a post by [@aberrospic1](https://medium.com/@aberrospic1/crud-operations-with-fastapi-c2de026e5862) & [@lou_adam](https://medium.com/@lou_adam/best-practices-for-building-deploying-rest-api-as-data-engineer-concrete-example-with-fastapi-84522745a9f7#7dfc).